domdevofficial/DomGPT/README.md

 ## 🎯 How to Use

-1️⃣ Open `index.php` in a browser.
+1️⃣ Open `index.html` in a browser.
 2️⃣ Type a message, and DomGPT will respond.
 3️⃣ If DomGPT doesn't know an answer, it will ask for input to learn.